 The Waves finished in fifth place at their first-ever NCAA Championships in 1999, and that began a remarkable run.
 The Waves posted seven more top-10 finishes over the next 10 years, including second place (2003), third place (2006) and fourth place (2005).
 They had their best-ever end-of-season Golfweek rankings in 2003 (#2), 2005 (#4), 2006 (#5) and 2007 (#5).

 Gibbs' efforts nearly paid off with a national title in 2003 as she guided the Waves to their most successful season in school history.
 Pepperdine claimed a program-record five straight tournament titles at one point and finished second at the NCAA Championships in West Lafayette, Ind.
 The Waves also achieved a program first that season as they gained a #1 national ranking during the spring in both ranking systems.

 Pepperdine has finished a top-25 ranking in 15 of the last 19 years.
 Pepperdine's most recent NCAA Championships appearance was in 2017 (the Waves came in 23rd).

 Prior to being hired as the head women's golf coach at Pepperdine, Gibbs was a PGA teaching professional at the nearby Wilshire Country Club in Los Angeles and competed on the Women's Western Professional Golf Tour.
 In addition to playing and teaching, Gibbs authored and marketed ProTips, a quick reference guide for golfers.

 Gibbs attended and played collegiate golf at Long Beach State on an athletic scholarship and graduated from Santa Monica College.

-Gibbs and her husband, Chris, have a daughter, Catherine, and a son, Christopher, and reside in nearby Calabasas.
+Gibbs and her husband, Chris, have a daughter, Catherine (a sophomore at Pepperdine who is a member of the women's swimming team), and a son, Christopher.
+They reside in nearby Calabasas.